TonyNguyen137/scss/README.md

-Use with Sass
+#Use with Sass
-In order to build that boulderplate, one needs to:
+In order to build that boilerplate, one needs to:

 install sass if not yet installed: npm install -g sass